cshum/imagorvideo/README.md

 ### Metadata

 imagorvideo provides metadata endpoint that extracts video metadata, including dimension, duration and FPS data.
-The endpoint only processes the header without extracting the frame data.
+It processes header only, without extracting the frame data for better processing speed.

 To use the metadata endpoint, add `/meta` right after the URL signature hash before the image operations: